Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

-\begin{theorem}[Weight reduction is QLO] Let $\set{S_i}$ be the canonical stabilizer generators of $G$.
+\begin{theorem}[Minimum weight generator selection is QLO] Let $\set{S_i}$ be the canonical stabilizer generators of $G$ as given by Eqn.~(\ref{eq:inverse}).
 Without loss of generality, fix $S_1$ the first stabilizer.
-Then the minimum-weight stabilizer $S_1'$ which can replace $S_1$ in the tableau, i.e. remains independent of $S_1, \dots, S_{n-k}$ is given by a QLO game instance.
+Then the minimum-weight stabilizer $S_1'$ which can replace $S_1$ in the tableau, i.e. remains independent of $S_2,\dots, S_{n-k}$, is given by a QLO game instance.
 Initially, all lights are off.
 There is no round (1).
 In round (2), Alice may freely flip switches on any node except $v_1$, the switch in $\CO$ corresponding to $S_1$.
 She must flip the switch at $v_1$ \textit{exactly once}.
+She may also destroy any lights in $\CO \cup \CP$.
 The final configuration consists of all lights destroyed or off.
-Under this game instance, where $\CA$ is Alice's strategy and $n(\CA, G)$ is the number of moves she made in round 2.
-Thus the minimum weight is equal to the minimum number of moves to end the game. \end{theorem} We formulate the weight reduction theorem in terms of the canonical stabilizers in the graph representation.
-We observe that an analogous result applies for a different set of stabilizers, so long as they are independent.
+Under this game instance, where $\CA$ is Alice's strategy and $m_{\text{WR}}(\CA, G)$ is the number of moves she made in round 2.
+Thus the minimum weight is equal to the minimum number of moves to end the game. \end{theorem}

 \begin{proof} Initially, we apply $X(v_1)$.
 The canonical stabilizer represents the trivial strategy of flipping pivot switches to remove lights from inputs, and then destroying all remaining lights.
 However, any sequence of moves that turns all lights off, i.e. effectively applies the identity on the graph, is also a stabilizer.
 Because we restrict Alice from flipping the switch at $v_1$, the resultant stabilizer is both nontrivial (i.e. not the identity) and independent from all other $S_i$, since $S_1'$ is still the only stabilizer at $X(v_1)$.
-Hence, the minimum number of moves, plus one for $X(v_1)$, represents the new weight as claimed. \end{proof}
+Hence, the minimum number of moves, plus one for $X(v_1)$, represents the new weight as claimed. \end{proof} By examining the proof, we also observe that the act of writing down the canonical stabilizers and the canonical logical operators are also instances of substantially simpler QLO instances.
+Fig.~\ref{fig:QLO_MWGS} depicts an example strategy to find a stabilizer generator on a node $v$ for a generic graph, which beats the strategy corresponding to the canonical stabilizer.

-By examining the proof, we also observe that the act of writing down the canonical stabilizers and the canonical logical operators are also instances of substantially simpler QLO instances.
+While the complexity of finding minimum weight generators does not appear to be completely known, this problem is likely about as challenging as distance calculation or decoding since it is precisely the problem of finding short vectors in stabilizer subspaces.